Leading academic proofreading and coaching at attractive prices for students

 • Introduce new data, arguments, or findings.

-Use this checklist to verify that your conclusion accomplishes everything it should:
+Use this checklist to ensure that your conclusion covers all essential elements:

 A Step-by-Step Guide with Example